soundpress/RulesOfNYC/docs/c35/index.rst

    (ii) A preliminary review may also be delayed for reasons including, but not limited to, consideration of whether a basis exists for an ineligibility determination.
 A delayed preliminary review may result in a payment determination being delayed until such time as it is practicable.

 (c) Preliminary review of matching claims.

-Prior to making a pre-election payment determination, the Board may issue a report to the candidate indicating any matching claims determined to be invalid based on preliminary review of each disclosure statement and of the matchable contribution claims reported therein.
-The candidate may respond to such report by providing information or documentation demonstrating that any such matching claims should be considered valid.
-Failure by the candidate to respond to such report by the deadline set by the Board may result in a delay in payment of public matching funds.
+   (i) Before making a pre-election payment determination, the Board may issue a report to the candidate indicating any matching claims determined to be invalid based on preliminary review of each disclosure statement and of the matchable contribution claims reported.
+The candidate may respond to the report by providing information or documentation demonstrating that any of the matching claims should be considered valid.
+Failure by the candidate to respond to such report by the deadline set by the Board may delay payment of public matching funds.

-(d) Characterization of payments as for the primary or general election.

-   (i) If a participant is on the ballot and has an opponent on the ballot in both a primary and the general elections, payments made after the primary election will be characterized initially as follows:

-      (A) As a primary election payment, if the payment is made on the basis of contribution and expenditure information reported in or before the disclosure statement due 10 days after the primary election, except as otherwise provided in subparagraph (B).

-      (B) As a general election payment, to the extent that any further primary election payments would exceed a maximum applicable in the primary election pursuant to the Act.

-      (C) As a general election payment, if the payment is made on the basis of contribution and expenditure information reported in disclosure statements due later than 10 days after the primary election.

-   (ii) If the Board determines that payments characterized initially as either primary or general election payments were, in fact, used for qualified campaign expenditures incurred in the other election, the payments will be recharacterized accordingly, and additional payments may be made or repayments required, if appropriate.
+   (ii) Pursuant to 3-703(12)(b) of the Code, the Board will not invalidate a matching claim in a review of any disclosure statement filed after the statement in which such claim was submitted, unless the Board learns of new information relevant to the eligibility of the claim that was not available to the Board at the time of the initial review.
+Such new information may include: (1) information related to the candidate's eligibility to receive public funds generally, including the submission of a Certification as provided in 52 RCNY §2-02, where the submission had not been made at the time of the initial review, and (2) information related to the contribution limit applicable to the candidate, including a declaration or change of the office sought by the candidate.

+(d) No candidate shall receive more than the maximum public funds payable amount for a single election, pursuant to § 3-705(2)(b) of the Code, any earlier than the day after the day of the primary election.